wp-plugins/photonic/readme.txt

 === Photonic Flickr+Picasa+500px Gallery ===
 Contributors: sayontan
 Donate link: http://aquoid.com/news/plugins/photonic/
-Tags: gallery, flickr, picasa, 500px, fancybox, colorbox, slideshow, jquery, shortcode Requires at least: WP 3.1
+Tags: gallery, flickr, picasa, 500px, fancybox, colorbox, prettyphoto, slideshow, jquery, shortcode Requires at least: WP 3.1
 Tested up to: WP 3.2.1
-Stable tag: 1.04
+Stable tag: 1.05

 A plugin that enhances the capabilities of the native gallery shortcode in WordPress by letting you show Flickr, Picasa and 500px photos.

 == Description ==

 Photonic lets you use the WordPress <code>gallery</code> shortcode and ramps it up with a lot of added functionality.
 It adds support for several new parameters to enhance your galleries.
-It supports Flickr photos, Photosets, Galleries and Collections, along with Picasa photos and albums.
+It supports Flickr photos, Photosets, Galleries and Collections, along with Picasa photos and albums, and 500px photos.

 = Flickr Support =